zoot101/snapraid-daily/README.md

 file is already placed at the 1st location above (/etc/snapraid-daily.conf) that can be edited directly by the user.

+A manual entry is also provided for the config file here:
+* `man snapraid-daily.conf`

 As mentioned before, overriding the default config file can be accomplished by using the **-f, \--config [PATH-TO-CONFIG]** as an input argument to the script.
 In this case the name of the config file does not have to be **snapraid-daily.conf**.

-The debian package installation will also place a sample file in the docs location below.
+The debian package installation will also place a sample file that does more with the script in the docs location below.

-* **/usr/share/doc/snapraid-daily/sample-configs/snapraid-daily.conf**
+* `/usr/share/doc/snapraid-daily/examples/snapraid-daily.conf`

 This can also be used as a template to generate the optimum config file in the default location:

-* **/etc/snapraid-daily.conf**
+* `/etc/snapraid-daily.conf`

 Finally if the script cannot find any configuration file it will continue with the defaults - see the below: